dingotiles/dingo-postgresql-release/README.md

 To learn more about provisioning, binding and using the Dingo PostgreSQL cluster visit the documentation http://www.dingotiles.com/dingo-postgresql/usage-provision.html

 The name `cluster-dev` service plan reflects that currently the service instance has no streaming backups configured.
-See section [Streaming backups to AWS S3](#streaming-backups-to-aws-s3) below to switch to a service plan that offers streaming backups to every Dingo PostgreSQL cluster automatically.
+See section [Streaming backups to Amazon S3](#streaming-backups-to-amazon-s3) below to switch to a service plan that offers streaming backups to every Dingo PostgreSQL cluster automatically.

 ### Remote syslog